edwalters99/delivery-cost-estimator/README.md

 Has checkDiscountValid, applyDiscount and getSummary methods as listed above.
 Also has getDiscount, getTotal and getPkgID for testing purposes.

 I got a MVP version of the product working, then integrated unit testing which prompted me to think about and handle the many edge cases.
 I refactored and reformatted code/file structure.
-Finally created documentation/README.
+Finally I created documentation / README.

 ---------------------------------------------------------------